cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 # Algorithm Key Pair Type

-This section describes a generic cryptographic key structure for use with algorithms not limited to those registered in this document.
+This section specifies a generic cryptographic key structure for use with algorithms not limited to those registered in this document.
 The Algorithm Key Pair (AKP) Type is used to express Public and Private Keys for use with Algorithms.
 The concept of public and private information classes for key pairs originates from {{Section 8.1 of RFC7517}}.
 The parameters for public and private information classes contain byte strings in a format specified by the `alg` value.